-John is a specialist UK immigration and nationality lawyer.
+John is a Law Society of Scotland Accredited Specialist UK immigration and nationality lawyer.
 He advises on all UK migration routes and has extensive knowledge of British citizenship and ancestry matters, with particular expertise in problem-solving complex immigration cases.

 He was a key author of the Immigration chapter of the Stair Memorial Encyclopaedia and is a regular contributor to the Free Movement blog, covering immigration and nationality case law, news, and commentary.

 John is a member of the Immigration Law Practitioners' Association (ILPA) and co-convener of ILPA's Scotland Working Group, contributing to a number of recent consultation responses and delivering presentations to senior Home Office departments.
-In addition, he is a Law Society of Scotland-accredited Specialist in Immigration Law.
+He has recently been appointed to the editorial board of the Journal of Immigration, Asylum and Nationality Law.